zibonbadi/liquidms/README.md

 - static/ # Static resources.
 Nested structure is permitted.
 ```

+Currently LiquidMS ships with two server browsers by default,
+only one of which can be hosted per satellite:

+`dist/browser/fancy`
+: An dynamic, modern server browser with the ability
+  to query netgames right from within the UI.

+`dist/browser/fast`
+: A non-interactive, lightweight static browser faturing server-side
+  rendering aimed at low usage of resources and bandwidth.

 Furthermore the path `/liquidms/SRB2Query` offers live query information
 about the state of the netgame, based on [SRB2Query] by James R.